 Yes, we have two admission periods, one for the Spring Semester and the other for the Fall Semester.
 For details on the schedule for admission, please refer to the following page.

 Can I apply even without majoring in International Relations?

-You can still apply for the MA Program with a BA from a different field.
-The Graduate School of International Relations accepts a wide range of competent applicants from Japan and overseas.
-Before enrollment, however, you must have the basic knowledge and background necessary to carry out your research.
+You can apply for the MA program with a BA from a different field.
+The Graduate School of International Relations welcomes and accepts competent applicants from broad fields; however, you must have the basic knowledge and background necessary to carry out your research.

-1) All applicants interested in this scholarship should first contact their local Japanese embassy for the most up-to-date information and details.
+1) All applicants interested in this scholarship should first contact their local Japanese embassy/consulate for the most up-to-date information and details.
 The university cannot assist you until after you have passed the embassy/consulate’s primary screening.

 Do I have to send the original documents in my application?

 YES, We require the ORIGINALS of certain documents (such as your University Transcripts, Graduation Certificates, etc.).
-Your application cannot be processed without the ORIGINAL documents or photocopies of the original documents that have been certified as authentic.
+Your application will not be processed without the ORIGINAL documents or photocopies of the original documents that have been certified as authentic.

 You may ask to have original documents returned to you.
-Generally, we cannot return documents which you can have reissued from the original issuing authority.
-Please be sure to include a short note stating which documents you wish returned to you, and the address to which they should be sent when you submit your application to us.
+Generally, we do not return documents that you can have reissued from the issuing authority.
+Please be sure to include a short note stating which documents you wish returned with the returning address upon submitting your application.

 What if my address changes while I am in the middle of the application process?

-It is vital that we have an accurate mailing address for each applicant so that we can be sure all important admissions and enrollment documents will be securely received.
+We must have an accurate mailing address for each applicant to ensure all admissions and enrollment documents are securely received.